-Diesel is 3,000 times more energy-dense than hydrogen at ambient conditions and 14 times more if you compressed hydrogen to 300 bar.
+Diesel is 3,000 times more energy-dense than hydrogen at ambient conditions.
+If you compress hydrogen to 300 bar, that number reduces to 14 times.
 In order to enable long haul shipping trips without any harmful emissions, technological breakthroughs are needed for a safe, green fuel that can compete with fossil fuels.